The last enemy

 - REVELATION 21:4 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.

 But this passage is also concerned with the return of Christ.
-Indeed, practically the entire book of REVELATION had to do with the events leading up to and surrounding His Parousia (REVELATION 1:7-8; 14:1-20; 20:4-6; 22:12, 20), including the gathering together of His saints into heaven and then Yeshua and His angels wreaking havoc and destruction upon the unbelieving nation of Israel (REVELATION 19:11-16).
+Indeed, practically the entire book of REVELATION had to do with the events leading up to and encompassing His Parousia (REVELATION 1:7-8; 14:1-20; 20:4-6; 22:12, 20), including the gathering together of His saints into heaven, and then Yeshua and His angels wreaking havoc and destruction upon the unbelieving nation of Israel (REVELATION 19:11-16).

-For the believers gathered together into heaven there was certainly to be no more death, but obviously for the unbelievers, the great whore along with her servants and the false prophet, there was going to be much death, even a second death (REVELATION 21:8).
+For the believers gathered together into heaven there was certainly to be no more death or sorrow or crying, but obviously for the unbelievers, the great whore along with her servants and the false prophet, there was going to be much death and sorrow.
+But nothing at all is intimated here concerning what was to happen to those who died during the ages after Christ's return.

 Another passage often cited as evidence that Christian's today don't really die but go directly to heaven (when they die) is from John's gospel.